isralduke/thatbook/10-samuel-2.md

 <a name="20:23">20:23</a> Now Joab was the general of all the army of Israel.
 Benaiah the son of Jehoida was over the Kerethites and the Perethites. <a name="20:24">20:24</a> Adoniram was supervisor of the work crews.
 Jehoshaphat the son of Ahilud was the secretary. <a name="20:25">20:25</a> Sheva was the scribe, and Zadok and Abiathar were the priests. <a name="20:26">20:26</a> Ira the Jairite was David’s private priest.

+## Chapter 21

 ### The Gibeonites Demand Revenge

-## Chapter 21

 <a name="21:1">21:1</a> During David’s reign there was a famine for three consecutive years.
 So David inquired of the Lord.
 The Lord said, “It is because of Saul and his bloodstained family, because he murdered the Gibeonites.”

 <a name="21:2">21:2</a> So the king summoned the Gibeonites and spoke with them.
 (Now the Gibeonites were not descendants of Israel; they were a remnant of the Amorites.
 The Israelites had made a promise to them, but Saul tried to kill them because of his zeal for the people of Israel and Judah.) <a name="21:3">21:3</a> David said to the Gibeonites, “What can I do for you, and how can I make amends so that you will bless the Lord’s inheritance?”

 <a name="21:4">21:4</a> The Gibeonites said to him, “We have no claim to silver or gold from Saul or from his family, nor would we be justified in putting to death anyone in Israel.”
-David asked, “What then are you asking me to do for you?” <a name="21:5">21:5</a> They replied to the king, “As for this man who exterminated us and who schemed against us so that we were destroyed and left without status throughout all the borders of Israel— <a name="21:6">21:6</a> let seven of his male descendants be turned over to us, and we will execute them before the Lord in Gibeah of Saul, who was the Lord’s chosen one.”
+David asked, “What then are you asking me to do for you?” <a name="21:5">21:5</a> They replied to the king, “As for this man who exterminated us and who schemed against us so that we were destroyed and left without status throughout all the borders of Israel — <a name="21:6">21:6</a> let seven of his male descendants be turned over to us, and we will execute them before the Lord in Gibeah of Saul, who was the Lord’s chosen one.”
 The king replied, “I will turn them over.”

 <a name="21:7">21:7</a> The king had mercy on Mephibosheth son of Jonathan, the son of Saul, in light of the Lord’s oath that had been taken between David and Jonathan son of Saul. <a name="21:8">21:8</a> So the king took Armoni and Mephibosheth, the two sons of Aiah’s daughter Rizpah whom she had born to Saul, and the five sons of Saul’s daughter Michal whom she had born to Adriel the son of Barzillai the Meholathite. <a name="21:9">21:9</a> He turned them over to the Gibeonites, and they executed them on a hill before the Lord.
-The seven of them died together; they were put to death during harvest time—during the first days of the beginning of the barley harvest.
+The seven of them died together; they were put to death during harvest time — during the first days of the beginning of the barley harvest.

 <a name="21:10">21:10</a> Rizpah the daughter of Aiah took sackcloth and spread it out for herself on a rock.
 From the beginning of the harvest until the rain fell on them, she did not allow the birds of the air to feed on them by day, nor the animals of the field by night. <a name="21:11">21:11</a> When David was told what Rizpah daughter of Aiah, Saul’s concubine, had done, <a name="21:12">21:12</a> he went and took the bones of Saul and of his son Jonathan from the leaders of Jabesh Gilead.
 (They had taken them from the plaza at Beth Shan.
 It was there that Philistines publicly exposed their corpses after they had killed Saul at Gilboa.) <a name="21:13">21:13</a> David brought the bones of Saul and of Jonathan his son from there; they also gathered up the bones of those who had been executed.